rollerworks/PasswordStrengthBundle/README.md

 ## Requirements

-You need at least PHP PHP 7.4 and Symfony 7.4, mbstring is recommended but not required.
+You need at least PHP 8.4 and Symfony 7.4, mbstring is recommended but not required.

 ## Basic Usage